Javascript Menu by Deluxe-Menu.com

 Only the first and third options above

-Research has NOT DEMONSTRATED that trusting relationships with providers - who understand their daily life and cultural realities - are key to women following through on treatment.
+Research has demonstrated that trusting relationships with providers who understand their daily life and cultural realities are the key to low income women following through with treatment.

 True False